-In contrast to Dewey's vision of identity and successful integration, almost all approaches in contemporary literary and cultural studies, including the various forms of negative aesthetics that we have, are based on the idea of non-identity.
-In the current cultural radicalism, this non-identity is attributed to elements such as writing, rhetoric or representation, whereas Iser considers the fictional dimension of the literary text or aesthetic object as the primary source of non-identity.
+In contrast to Dewey's vision of identity and successful integration, almost all approaches in contemporary literary and Cultural Studies, including critical forms of negative aesthetics, are based on the idea of non-identity.
+In the current cultural radicalism, this non-identity is attributed to elements such as writing, rhetoric or representation,4 whereas Iser considers the fictional dimension of the literary text or aesthetic object as the primary source of non-identity.
 He therefore links the concept of the aesthetic with that of fictionality in order to describe the specific nature of aesthetic experience.
 In Iser's version, aesthetic experience is no longer attributed to the intensity and unity of experience but to "the doubling structure of fictionality" (Prospecting 236).
 Since fiction is an invention, it brings something into the world that does not yet exist in this particular form.
 Although fiction makes use of existing forms of the life-world for the purpose of representation, it thus cannot be identical with reality.

 When a text or an object is considered as fiction, we cannot regard the object simply in referential terms, because in reading a fictional text, even a realistic novel, reality is created anew.
-Since we have never met a character named Huck Finn and do in fact know that he never existed, we have to come up with our own mental image of him.
-Inevitably, this mental construct will draw on our own feelings and associations, or, to use a broader, more comprehensive term, our imaginary.
-These imaginary elements can only gain a gestalt, however, if they are connected with discourses of the real.
-Thus, a fictive character like Huck Finn emerges as combination of a bad boy-discourse and our imaginary additions to it.
-If it weren't for the bad boy-discourse, there would be no reference and hence no object that
+Since we have never met a character named Huck Finn and do in fact know that he never existed, we have to come up with our own mental image of him.5 Inevitably, this mental construct

-For Dewey, the successful integration of parts can become a metaphor for the successful integration of the individual into society: "A work of art elicits and accentuates this quality of being a whole and of belonging to the larger, all-inclusive, whole which is the universe in which we live....
+- For Dewey, the successful integration of parts can become a metaphor for the successful integration of the individual into society: "A work of art elicits and accentuates this quality of being a whole and of belonging to the larger, all-inclusive, whole which is the universe in which we live. ...
 This whole is then felt as an expansion of ourselves.
 For only one frustrated in a particular object of desire upon which he had staked himself, like Macbeth, finds that life is a tale told by an idiot, full of sound and fury, signifying nothing.
-Where egotism is not made the measure of reality and value, we are citizens of this vast world beyond ourselves, and any intense realization of its presence with and in us brings a peculiarly satisfying sense of unity in itself and with ourselves" (199).

-For an analysis of the dominant themes and arguments of the current cultural radicalism, cf. my analysis in "The Humanities in the Age of Expressive Individualism and Cultural Radicalism."
+Where egotism is not made the measure of reality and value, we are citizens of this vast world beyond ourselves, and any intense realization of its presence with and in us brings a peculiarly satisfying sense of unity in itself and with ourselves" (199). - 4 For an analysis of the dominant themes and arguments of the current cultural radicalism, cf. my analysis in "The Humanities in the Age of Expressive Individualism and Cultural Radicalism." - 5 For a more extended version of this argument, see my essay "The Role of the Reader will draw on our own feelings and associations, or, to use a broader, more comprehensive term, our imaginary.
+These imaginary elements can only gain a gestalt, however, if they are connected with discourses of the real.
+Thus, a fictive character like Huck Finn emerges as combination of a bad boy-discourse and our imaginary additions to it.6 If it weren't for the bad boy-discourse, there would be no reference and hence no object that can be commonly shared and discussed, while, on the other hand, the imaginary elements are the reason for the puzzling and often frustrating phenomenon that we can come up with ever new interpretations of one and the same aesthetic object - interpretations that are, in fact, not only different from those of other critics but also from our own prior readings.